p-se/20-05-cephalocon/markdown/01-intro.md

 </div>

 Note:
-mention potential gotometting disconntect

 <!-- .slide: data-state="normal" id="agenda" data-menu-title="Agenda" -->
 ## Motivation

 Intro to Prometheus and PromQL.
-Demonstrate how to customize the default monitoring stack for a given cluster.
+Ease the pains of starting with Prometheus-based monitoring.

 ## Agenda